A Proactive Decoy Selection Scheme for Cyber Deception using MITRE ATT&CK: Background

 \subsection{MITRE ATT\&CK framework overview}

-The ATT\&CK Framework provides a structured classification, inspired by the cyber kill chain model \cite{hutchins2011intelligence}, of real-world cyber attacks mainly targeting enterprise IT infrastructures.
+The MITRE ATT\&CK Framework provides a structured classification, inspired by the cyber kill chain model \citep{hutchins2011intelligence}, of real-world cyber attacks mainly targeting enterprise IT infrastructures.
 At a high level, ATT\&CK can be considered as an adversary behavioral model that represents observed attacks according to the following nomenclature: \begin{itemize} \item \textbf{Tactics}: they represent the short-term tactical goal of an adversary and essentially correspond to the reason for performing a technique.
-For example, an adversary want to achieve \textit{Credential Access} as an intermediate goal in order to accomplish the final target that may be data exfiltration. \item \textbf{Techniques}: they represent how the adversary achieve its tactical goal by describing the general strategy to accomplish that objective.
+For example, an adversary wants to achieve \textit{Credential Access} as an intermediate goal in order to accomplish the final target that may be data exfiltration. \item \textbf{Techniques}: they represent how the adversary achieves its tactical goal by describing the general strategy to accomplish that objective.
 For example, an adversary aiming to achieve \textit{Credential Access} may search for typical password storage locations within the victim system to obtain the user credential.
-Each technique may be further split in sub-technique when several existing strategies are available. \end{itemize} Threat actors showing similar behavior are clustered together and are considered as a single adversary, referred to as \textit{Group}.
+Each technique may be further split in sub-techniques when several existing strategies are available.

+\end{itemize} Threat actors showing similar behavior are clustered and considered as a single adversary, referred to as \textit{Group}.
 Their activities are mapped according to the above nomenclature in a matrix where columns are the tactics and rows are the techniques.
 For each technique, the associated mitigations are also present (when available).
 As a result, by inspecting a particular group, it is possible to examine how those threat actors operated in the past to achieve specific targets.